project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

    - CPU: 2 cores, >2 GHz
    - root access (should be able to sudo)

+### API Keys

+API keys are supposed to approve a user or a device with authorization for access.For getting the API keys , you need to send an Email to :[info@sunbird.org](mailto:info@sunbird.org).

+### SSL Certificate
+SSL Certificates are used to encrypt communication between a browser and the server.
+You will need an SSL certificate from a recognised CA. [LetsEncrypt](https://letsencrypt.org/) provides free SSL certificates.
+You can also use a CA of your choice.

+**Note**: A self-signed certification will cause authentication to fail with an "Access Denied" error because the certificate will not be verified.

 ### Relevant Variables

-To make the deployment scenario simple and clear, use the following variables:
+To make the deployment scenario simple and clear, we use the following variables:

   - **implementation-name** : This variable refers to the name of sunbird implementation.
 For example; Sunbird-Demo
   - **environment-name** : This variable refers to the name of the environment where you deploy Sunbird.
-For example; Development, Test , Staging, Production, etc.
+For example; Development, Test, Staging, Production, etc.

-### API Keys

-API keys are supposed to approve a user or a device with authorization for access.For getting the API keys , you need to send an Email to :[info@sunbird.org](mailto:info@sunbird.org).

 ### Installation Checklist